SumitxThokar/ecommerce-website/README.md

 - Start the Apache and MySQL modules using the **XAMPP** controller.
 - Open the **phpMyAdmin** and create a database **"ecommerce"**.
 - Import the **ecommerce.sql** file.
-- Open the htdocs folder in the xampp folder.
-Copy paste the folder **Plant-Shopify-ecommerce-website**.
 - Open the browser (chrome), type *localhost/ecommerce-website* and you should see the index page of the website.